Akhil-Gaddam/Employee_Salary_Prediction_Using_MachineLearning/README.md

 - Ensure model.pkl and feature_columns.pkl are saved.

-- Open app.py in any code editor to check the Streamlit app code.
+- Open app.py in any code editor and run to check the Streamlit app code.

 - Run the web app using the command: